JuwelierWieland/shopware-uploadtool/README.md

 ## Installation
 ### Requirements
 * Java 1.7 or higher
-* Maven 3.0.4 or higher
+* Maven 3.0.4 or higher (only for building the project)

 ### Installation from binary
-To install without downloading the sources or modifying the files, simply download the Jar-File from the [lastest release](https://github.com/sebastianwieland/shopware-uploadtool/releases/latest)
+To install without downloading the sources or modifying the files, simply download the Jar-File from the [lastest release](https://github.com/sebastianwieland/shopware-uploadtool/releases/latest).

+Execute it by double-clicking on it, or by running `java -jar path/to/shopware-uploadtool-version-jar-with-dependencies.jar`

 ### Build
 To build the project, navigate to the project-root.
 Then run maven by executing